phelpsh/blog_intro_to_backend/README.md

 ## Other details

-The project can be viewed on Google App Engine's environment at [https://blog-udacity-160117.appspot.com/] (https://blog-udacity-160117.appspot.com/)
+The project can be viewed on [Google App Engine's environment](https://blog-udacity-160117.appspot.com/).

 ## Creator